GMOD/Apollo3/packages/website/docs/cli/jbrowse.md

   --profile=<value>      Use credentials from this profile

 DESCRIPTION
-  Get Jbrowse configuration from Apollo
+  Get JBrowse configuration from Apollo

-  Print to stdout the Jbrowse configuration from Apollo in json format
+  Print to stdout the JBrowse configuration from Apollo in JSON format

+EXAMPLES
+  Get JBrowse configuration:

+    $ apollo jbrowse get-config > config.json
 ```

 _See code: